 - Graduate Student Data & Field Studies Scholarship

 Description: Undergraduate majors and graduate master's students are invited to submit applications for the three specialty area (Geospatial Technology, Physical Geography, and Human Geography) scholarships.
 The principal objective of these scholarships is to support student scholarly and/or research activities.
 Each award is approximately $250.

 F. Andrew Schoolmaster Award to Outstanding Undergraduate Student

 Description: For the Outstanding Undergraduate award, individual faculty members nominate students.

 Criteria: Junior or senior standing; completed at least four geography courses; cumulative GPA 3.25 or higher; outstanding course project.
-Faculty must nominate with complete dossier by December 2, 2021.
+Faculty must nominate with complete dossier by January 15 each year.
 A complete dossier includes:1) the student's UNT unofficial transcripts, 2) the student's Curriculum Vitae, 3) a letter of support (from the nominator), and 4) one letter of support from another UNT faculty member.

 F. Andrew Schoolmaster Award to Outstanding Graduate Student

 Description: For the Outstanding Graduate award, individual faculty members nominate students.